-If you are an active-duty military member moving on orders, make sure to tell the airlines and pet shipping companies.
-Some US-based airlines will make exceptions to some pet travel restrictions for military members moving on orders.
-Also, we offer a $500 discount to military families undergoing a Permanent Change of Station (PCS).
+If you are an active-duty military member moving on orders, it’s crucial to inform the airlines and pet shipping companies.
+Certain US-based airlines are willing to make exceptions to pet travel restrictions for military members moving on orders.
+Additionally, we offer a $500 discount to military families undergoing a Permanent Change of Station (PCS).

 All prices are in USD.

-Do you need to hire a pet shipping company?
+Do you need to hire an international pet shipping company?

-Shipping your pet internationally requires detailed attention every step of the way, this is why hiring a pet shipping company is highly recommended.
-We frequently receive panicked phone calls from people who have had their pet rejected at check-in.
+Shipping your pet internationally requires detailed attention every step of the way, this is why hiring an international pet transport agency is highly recommended.
+We frequently receive panicked phone calls from people who have had their pets rejected at check-in.
 This can result from missing a document or endorsement, incorrect crate or size, temperature, or simply flights getting canceled.

 Feathers and Fur Express is a family-owned and operated company.
 We have helped thousands of pets fly to their humans overseas.
 Yes, the cost of hiring a pet shipping company can add to the expense, but it’s worth knowing your pet will be joining you in your new home.
 Our pets are our family, we have a responsibility to them because we love them, and we chose to care for them.